 Our UGA- LT atmospheric gas analyzer is capable of conducting gas mixture analysis by using a mass spectrometer.
 The station operates between atmospheric pressure level to ultra-high vacuum pressure level.
 This station is ideal for corrosive gas mixture analysis and is able to measure trace-level contaminants.

-The DMA (TA Instruments Q800) equipped with an environmental chamber (TA Instruments DMA-RH accessory) is a state-of-the-art tool to facilitate the in-depth mechanical behavior and durability testing and analysis of fuel cell components.
+The TA Instruments Q800 DMA is equipped with an environmental chamber (TA Instruments DMA-RH accessory) and the TA Insturments Discovery DMA 850 is equipped with a cooling accessory to facilite tests at below ambiet temperatures.
+These state-of-the-art tools to facilitate the in-depth mechanical behavior and durability testing and analysis of hydrogen fuel cell components.

-Utilizing a variety of testing clamps (tension, compression, submersible, 3-point bending, and cantilever) provides the DMA with the capability of conducting a wide range of mechanical and thermo-mechanical testing from dry condition to fully immersed in the liquid water.
+By utilizing a variety of testing clamps (tension, compression, submersible, 3-point bending, and cantilever) provides the DMA with the capability to conducting a wide range of mechanical and thermo-mechanical testing from dry conditions to fully immersed in the liquid water.
 The DMA testing capabilities are including (but not limited to): Tensile, Compressive, Creep, Stress relaxation, Fatigue-fracture, Hygrothermal swelling and expansion, Glass transition temperature (Tg)

 The DMA-RH Accessory allows mechanical properties of a sample to be evaluated under controlled and/or varying conditions of both relative humidity (0-95%) and temperature (ambient-120°C).